 User information must be kept in the platform for at least 13 months after the user’s last access

-The resource providers shall accept the risks introduced by supporting the LTOS users, and shall protect the rest of the infrastructure by that additional risk
+The resource providers shall accept the risks introduced by supporting the LTOS users, and shall protect the rest of the infrastructure from that additional risk

 The security policy also suggests a list of implementation guidelines for the resource providers, to be compliant with the policy and minimize any risk associated to the LTOS to an acceptable level.

 The security policy allows users of the LTOS to access a set of features that are similar to the capabilities offered to users owning a personal certificate, for example submitting arbitrary binaries.
 The verification of the user identity, although acceptable, is not as strong as it is performed by a certification authority who releases certificates.
-This introduces the additional risk that is evaluated in the policy and that should be mitigated throught he implementation recommendation.
+This introduces the additional risk that is evaluated in the policy and that should be mitigated though the implementation recommendation.

 The second policy document produced to support the LTOS activities is the Acceptable Use Policy and Conditions of Use of the EGI Platform for the Long-tail of Science.
-It is an expansion of the general AUP for the EGI users, which implements the specifics requirements and limitations of the platforms from a user’s perspective.
+It is an extension of the general AUP for the EGI users, which implements the specifics requirements and limitations of the platforms from a user’s perspective.
 Every user is required to accept the AUP during registration in the portal.

 The main points in the LTOS VO AUP are: